Open Orphan plans for possible spin out of non-core assets

 Cathal Friel, executive chairman of Open Orphan.

-Dublin-listed pharmaceutical services company Open Orphan said it is plannign for a possible spin-out of some of its non-core development intellectual property assets.
+Dublin-listed pharmaceutical services company Open Orphan said it is planning for a possible spin-out of some of its non-core development intellectual property assets.

 The company said it believed the assets in question were best developed separately from the core services businesses to maximise shareholder value and could secure separate financial resources, enable accelerated development of these assets and achievement of commercial milestones.